MtnBiker/enphase-edison/Implementation_notes.md

 Finally got a migration to create day_by_day and it resulted in a Materialized View rather than a View.
 ChatGPT and persistence to the rescue

+Setting up model for each mat view: https://medium.com/@rebo_dood/the-benefits-of-materialized-views-and-how-to-use-them-in-your-ruby-on-rails-project-4ac1b5432881

+gem "scenic" seems like may solve some problems for me. https://github.com/scenic-views/scenic and https://raghu-bhupatiraju.dev/implementing-materialized-views-in-rails-ffea22bd5d9c

+Not understanding routing.
+It's now in the controller.
+Can't get /daily to work e.g.

 ## ToDo

+day_by_day method is using day_by_day_sort materialized view, maybe should get this all to be day_by_day

 https://pganalyze.com/blog/materialized-views-ruby-rails Refresh tables